Jebsen & Jessen: Ingredients

 Jebsen & Jessen Ingredients distributes specialty chemicals, including additives, fillers, pigments, resins, solvents, cross linker, flame retardants, monomers/polymers, and performance chemicals to manufacturing industries; amino acids and protein sources to animal feed manufacturers; food additives and ingredients for the treatment and flavoring of food and beverages; and chemicals for the pharma industries.

-Life sciences
+Industrial Engineering

-JJ-Lurgi Engineering offers technologies and engineering services for oil seed extraction, natural oils and fats production, and edible oil and biofuel processing.
+JJ-Lurgi offers technologies and engineering services for oil seed extraction, natural oils and fats production, and edible oil and biofuel processing.
 In 2022, the company received the Asia’s Best Performing Companies award for its commendable performance in Malaysia, Indonesia and China.

 Packaging

 Jebsen & Jessen Packaging manufactures and supplies foam, plastic, paper, wood and integrated packaging products as well as molded foam components, engineered foam for construction and related design & engineering services.

 Technology

 Jebsen & Jessen Technology engages in the distribution of industrial and commercial pumps, motors, turf and irrigation management systems, as well as equipment for transport, chemical, and precision engineering industries.
 This business unit also distributes offshore and marine cables under the brand Cables International.